Acclaimed filmmaker Brent Renaud shot, killed in Ukraine

 “In this way, we want to save the lives of both them and our defenders,” Markushyn said.

+The U.S. State Department issued a statement condemning attacks on news professionals and others documenting the conflict.

+“We are horrified that journalists and filmmakers—noncombatants—have been killed and injured in Ukraine by Kremlin forces,” the department said via Twitter.
+“This is yet another gruesome example of the Kremlin’s indiscriminate actions.”

-Responding to news of Renaud’s death, the New York-based Committee to Protect Journalists called for an immediate halt to violence against journalists and other civilians.
+Responding to news of Renaud’s death, the New York-based Committee to Protect Journalists called for an immediate halt to violence against journalists and civilians.

 “This kind of attack is totally unacceptable, and is a violation of international law,” the committee said on Twitter.

 Along with his brother Craig, Renaud won a Peabody Award for “Last Chance High,” an HBO series about a school for at-risk youth on Chicago’s West Side.
-The brothers’ litany of achievements include two duPont-Columbia journalism awards and acclaimed productions for HBO, NBC, Discovery, PBS, the New York Times, and Vice News.
+The brothers’ litany of achievements include two duPont-Columbia journalism awards and acclaimed productions for HBO, NBC, Discovery, PBS, the New York Times, and VICE News.

 Renaud was also a 2019 Nieman fellow at Harvard and served as visiting distinguished professor for the Center for Ethics in Journalism at University of Arkansas.
 He and his brother founded the Little Rock Film Festival.